 Heraclitus said that you cannot step into the same river twice, because the river is not the same, and neither are you.
 Markets evolve unpredictably but with increasing rapidity if we judge by adoption cycles for pervasive consumer goods (e.g. telephone, radio, television, microwave, cellphone,…).
 So a “statistically significant proof’ of solution-problem fit or product-market fit may have a shorter and shorter half-life.

 I accept the Cluetrain Manifesto’s first thesis that “markets are conversations.”
 If you do then you are forced to reconsider where the real challenges are with new product development and introduction.
 If you are trying to join a real conversation there are only small sample sizes: your success may in fact be predicated on continually evolving your offerings to customize it to the particular needs of each prospect (or enable them to re-configure and customize it).

 My hypothesis is that startups that organize and execute around discovery driven sales, mass customization of offerings, and genuine human interaction with their customers will substantially outperform those predicated on a commodity business model (high volume, low variation, low service).
-I would make s distinction between measurement that observes and correlates actual customer behavior and use of your product vs. automated testing methods that seek to substitute a mechanical interaction with prospects for a conversation.
+I make s strong distinction between measurement that observes and correlates actual customer behavior and their use of your product with automated testing methods that seek to substitute a mechanical interaction with prospects for a conversation.

 Note: I am indebted to E. F. Schumacher’s “A Guide For The Perplexed” for his hierarchy of minerals-plants-animals-man differentiated respectively by vitality, consciousness, and will as well as the distinctions between the sciences that study each level of being.
 Maria Popova offers a detailed exploration of Schumacher’s four levels in A Guide for the Perplexed: Mapping the Meaning of Life and the Four Levels of Being.

 - Are You Using Cognitive Task Analysis for New Market Exploration